tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/README.md

 ### Install the Python dependencies

+This library requires Python 3.10 or higher.
 Please install the Python dependencies using the following command:

 ```bash
 pip install -r requirements.txt
 ```